 Smart snacking on fruits, nuts, etc.

-To sum up the above discussion, the 80/20 rule is a doable, healthy lifestyle plan that helps you to reach your weight loss goals without losing out on fun and taste.
+The Pareto Rule or the 80/20 rule for fitness is a doable, healthy lifestyle plan that helps you to reach your weight loss goals without losing out on fun and taste.

-Choose whole grains bagels instead of regular white ones like brown bread, whole grain pasta, brown rice, etc. The whole grains have more nutrients and fiber and digest slowly which makes them the more appropriate for weight-conscious people.
+Choose whole grains bagels instead of regular white ones like brown bread, whole grain pasta, brown rice, etc. The whole grains have more nutrients and fiber and digest slowly, thus making them more appropriate for weight-conscious people.
 Refined carbs are high in calories but offer no nutrition.
-Besides, whole grains are far tastier and satisfying so after a while you won’t want to go back!
+Whole grains are tastier and lightweight too.

-Drinking water is really good for health.
-Along with this, when you drink water before you eat, you’ll already be full and won’t go beyond your point of hunger.
-This indicates a less calorie intake and smarter way to shed off those extra calories!
+Drinking water is really good for your health.
+It carries nutrients and oxygen to your blood cells and normalizes your blood pressure.
+When you drink water before you eat, you’ll already be full and won’t go beyond your point of hunger.
+This would offer you a smarter way to shed off some extra calories.
+Your liver would always thank you for drinking enough water.

 Green, red, purple, yellow, orange… eating a rainbow will prove to be helpful to supply your body with disease-fighting phytonutrients, and will also lower down the temptations for unhealthy foods.
-Along with this, it will also ensure that you eat at least 5-7 recommended servings which will keep you full without increasing the calories!
+You should eat at least 5-7 recommended servings to keep stay satiated without increasing the calories.

-It is really difficult to say no to sweets, but it makes a massive contribution to hastening the weight-loss process.
-Cut down on artificial sweet products like pastries, candies, and other such desserts and satisfy your sweet tooth with natural products like fruits.
+It is really difficult to say no to sweets but doing so makes a massive contribution to hastening the weight-loss process.
+We advise you to cut down on artificial sweet products like pastries, candies, and other such desserts and satisfy your sweet tooth with natural products like fruits.
+It would be difficult to stay with such restrictions but you should consider the positive side of staying disciplined.

 Never eat snacks if you are not hungry.